 The provision for income taxes is based on the current estimate of the annual effective tax rate and is adjusted as necessary for discrete events occurring in a particular period.
-The effective tax rates for the thirteen weeks ended April 29, 2017 and April 30, 2016 were 25.9% and 39.2%, respectively.
-The effective tax rate was lower for the thirteen weeks ended April 29, 2017 primarily as a result of the discrete tax benefit of \$3.2 million related to the excess tax benefits from adopting ASU 2016-09, Stock Compensation.
+The effective tax rates for the thirteen weeks ended May 5, 2018 and April 29, 2017 were 13.8% and 25.9%, respectively.
+The effective tax rate was lower for the thirteen weeks ended May 5, 2018 primarily as a result of the provisions of the recently enacted Tax Cuts and Jobs Act, which, among other things, permanently lowered the federal corporate tax rate to 21% from the prior maximum rate of 35%, effective for tax years including or commencing January 1, 2018.
+In addition, the thirteen weeks ended May 5, 2018 and April 29, 2017 included a discrete tax benefit of \$3.9 million and \$3.2 million, respectively, due to excess tax benefits related to stock-based compensation.

-(6) Commitments and Contingencies
+(7) Commitments and Contingencies

-The Company commenced 12 new store leases during the thirteen weeks ended April 29, 2017.
-The fully executed leases have initial terms typically between five to ten years with options to renew for two to four successive five-year periods.
-The initial terms of these new store leases have future minimum lease payments totaling approximately \$16.5 million.
+The Company commenced five new store leases during the thirteen weeks ended May 5, 2018.
+The fully executed leases have initial terms of approximately seven years with options to renew for three to four successive five-year periods.
+The initial terms of these new store leases have future minimum lease payments totaling approximately \$6.0 million.

-From time to time we may be involved in claims and legal actions that arise in the ordinary course of our business.
-We cannot predict the outcome of any litigation or suit that we are party to.
-However, we do not believe that an unfavorable decision of any of the current claims or legal actions against us, individually or in the aggregate, will have a material adverse effect on our financial position, results of operations, liquidity or capital resources.
+From time to time the Company may be involved in claims and legal actions that arise in the ordinary course of its business.
+The Company cannot predict the outcome of any litigation or suit to which it is a party.
+However, the Company does not believe that an unfavorable decision of any of the current claims or legal actions against it, individually or in the aggregate, will have a material adverse effect on its financial position, results of operations, liquidity or capital resources.

-(7) Equity Incentive Plans
+(8) Equity Incentive Plans

 During 2012, Ollie's established an equity incentive plan (the "2012 Plan"), under which stock options were granted to executive officers and key employees as deemed appropriate under the provisions of the 2012 Plan, with an exercise price at the fair value of the underlying stock on the date of grant.
 The vesting period for options granted under the 2012 Plan is five years (20% ratably per year).
-Options granted under the 2012 Plan are subject to employment for vesting, expire 10 years from the date of grant, and are not transferable other than upon death.
-As of July 15, 2015, the date of the pricing of the initial public offering, no additional equity grants will be made under the 2012 Plan.
+Options granted under the 2012 Plan are subject to employment for vesting, expire 10 years from the date of grant and are not transferable other than upon death.
+As of July 15, 2015, the date of the pricing of the Company's initial public offering, no additional equity grants will be made under the 2012 Plan.

-In connection with the initial public offering, the Company adopted the 2015 equity incentive plan (the "2015 Plan") pursuant to which the Company's Board of Directors may grant stock options, restricted shares or other awards to employees, directors and consultants.
+In connection with its initial public offering, the Company adopted the 2015 equity incentive plan (the "2015 Plan") pursuant to which the Company's Board of Directors may grant stock options, restricted shares or other awards to employees, directors and consultants.
 The 2015 Plan allows for the issuance of up to 5,250,000 shares.
-Awards will be made pursuant to agreements and may be subject to vesting and other restrictions as determined by the Board of Directors or the Compensation Committee.
+Awards will be made pursuant to agreements and may be subject to vesting and other restrictions as determined by the Board of Directors or the Compensation Committee of the Board.
 The Company uses authorized and unissued shares to satisfy share award exercises.
-As of April 29, 2017, there were 3,723,269 shares available for grant under the 2015 Plan.
+As of May 5, 2018, there were 3,458,829 shares available for grant under the 2015 Plan.